 Joining our Nursery

-Opening September 2020 to girls and boys aged 3+, the Nursery is the start of a dedicated two year programme, completed in our Reception class, which follows the Early Years curriculum.
+Opened in September 2020 for girls and boys aged 3+, the Nursery is the start of a dedicated two year programme, completed in our Reception class, which follows the Early Years curriculum.
 For further details of the academic curriculum followed please click here.
 Read on for our FAQs and details of how your child can take their first steps to an 'education for life' in our new Nursery.
 The information is available to download as a booklet by clicking on the attachment below.

 About the Nursery - FAQs